veaba/tensorflow-docs/docs/tf.data/experimental/ignore_errors.md

     dataset.apply(tf.data.experimental.ignore_errors())  # ==> {1., 0.5, 0.2}
 ```
 #### Returns:
-[tf.data.Dataset.apply](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset#apply)A Dataset transformation function, which can be passed to .
+A `Dataset` transformation function, which can be passed to `tf.data.Dataset.apply`.